hpc/pavilion2/docs/README.txt

 Debugging Tips:
 ----------------

-As Pavilion runs an output log is being generated to /tmp/${USER}/pth.log
+As Pavilion runs an output log is being generated.
+It will default to /tmp/$USER/pth.log, but can be changed by defining the env variable PV_LOG.

 Handy Stand-alone Utility Scripts: